Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: B Proofs

-\begin{proof}[Proof of Theorem 4] We prove Theorem~\ref{thm:initial} under the symmetric dTBM~\eqref{eq:model_tensor} with parameters $(z, \tS, \mtheta)$.
-We drop the subscript $k$ in the matricizations $\mM_k, \mX_k, \mS_k$.
-For simplicity, let $\hat z$ denote the output, $\hat z^{(0)}$, of Sub-algorithm~\hyperref[alg:main]{1}.
+\begin{proof}[Proof of Theorem~\ref{thm:initial}] We prove Theorem~\ref{thm:initial} under the dTBM~\eqref{eq:model_tensor} with symmetric mean tensor, parameters $(z, \tS, \mtheta)$, {fixed $r\geq 1, K \geq 2$}, and i.i.d.\ noise. {For the case $r = 1$, we have $L(z^{(0)},z) = 0, \ell(z^{(0)}, z) = 0$ trivially.
+Hence, we focus on the proof of the first mode clustering $z^{(0)}_1$ with $r \geq 2$}; the proofs for the other modes can be extended similarly.
+We drop the subscript $k$ in the matricizations $\mM_k, \mX_k, \mS_k$ and in the estimate $z^{(0)}_1$.
+We firstly show the proof with balanced $\mtheta$.